Spectral estimation for spatial point processes and random fields: Additional simulation models and results

 \subsection{Colocation model}

-The first model we consider in the simulation study is a multivariate random field model, in particular, a colocation model, see \cite{waagepetersen2016analysis} for a description.
+Consider a multivariate random field model, in particular, a colocation model, see \cite{waagepetersen2016analysis} for a description.
 In our case, we consider one shared latent field, and two individual fields, so that the output fields are given by

-for some $\alpha\super{1},\alpha\super{2}\in\RR$.
-In our case, the random fields $U\super{1},U\super{2},X$ are all assumed to be independent of each other.
+for some $\alpha_{1},\alpha_{2}\in\RR$.
+In our case, the random fields $U_{1},U_{2},X$ are all assumed to be independent of each other.
 In this case, we have that for $1\leq p,q \leq 2$,

 where subscripts indicate the spectrum corresponds to that kind of process.